djipco/webmidi/README.md

 module.
 Check out this [comment](https://github.com/cotejp/webmidi/issues/15#issuecomment-322020295) for more information.
 If anyone is interested in contributing, help would be more than welcome.

-## Caveat Emptor

-**WebMidi.js** v2 is currently in the *release candidate* stage.
-The API should now be stable and most bugs should have been ironed out.
-However, until it reaches the *final* stage, it cannot be considered production-ready.
-If you find a bug, please [open an issue](https://github.com/cotejp/webmidi/issues) and I will do my best to address it in a timely fashion.

-Having confirmation that the software works well is also valuable information.
-If that's the case for you, please drop me a note at [@jpcote](https://twitter.com/jpcote).

 ## Installation

 Depending on your needs and environment, you can install **WebMidi.js** in a variety of different